classic-terra/documents/proposals/lunc-usdc-prop.md

 - **Reducing dependence on CEXs**: On-chain liquidity removes the need to use off-chain platforms for stablecoin conversions, improving decentralization and reducing counterparty risks.
 Furthermore, on-chain DeFi applications *cannot* interoperate with CEXs and therefore depend on DEX liquidity.

-- **Minimizing market impact**: By splitting the funding request into multiple proposals, this plan ensures a controlled and strategic deployment that avoids major price fluctuations and minimizes exposure to the risk of a total-loss event.

 - **Creating arbitrage opportunities with CEX stable pairs**: A liquid on-chain USDC/LUNC market allows traders to exploit price differences between Terra Classic and CEXs, fostering increased on-chain activity and organic trading volume.

-- **Supporting existing DEX platforms**: Injecting liquidity into Terraport helps these platforms increase their trading volume, attracting more users and improving overall ecosystem efficiency.
+- **Supporting existing DEX platforms**: Injecting liquidity into DEX's helps these platforms increase their trading volume, attracting more users and improving overall ecosystem efficiency and visibility.

 - **Putting Community Funds to Work**.
 Up until now, community funds have been sitting dormant in the Community Pool.
 This proposal presents an opportunity to earn yield from this capital through swap fees on the seeded liquidity.

 ### Execution Plan

+1. Establish a multisig escrow account with nine signers, requiring six agreeing voting members to carry out a transaction.
+The multisig (MS) will be created using the DAODAO platform on Terra Classic.

+2. Eligible DEXs on Terra Classic can apply for liquidity seeding by submitting a spending proposal into the established multisig account (step 1).
+Passing such a proposal instructs the MS owners to carry out the following transactions on behalf of the community.
+Eligible DEX platforms are defined later in this document.

-1. Split the spending request into multiple proposals to control the flow of LUNC into the market without creating excessive volatility.
-The proposer recommends requesting and deploying the liquidity in three equal installments and applying steps 2 to 8 for each installment.
+3. Split the spending request into multiple installments to control the flow of LUNC into the market without creating excessive volatility.

-2. The spend proposal will transfer the requested allocation of LUNC into a multisig account to ensure secure and transparent execution.
-The multisig will be an **8-out-of-12 cw3 fixed multisig**, meaning a smart contract-managed multisig account with 12 voting parties, requiring 8 voters to agree on a multisig action.

-3. Multisig owners will agree on a selected trusted multisig member to transfer funds into a centralized exchange.
-After that, 50% of the dollar-denominated funds will be transferred to that CEX and then swapped for USDC.
+4. The multisig owners will transfer 50% of the spending requests from step 2 into Binance for swapping.
+A selected, trusted multisig member will manage these funds on the centralized platform.
+The trusted member will swap the amount according to a strategy introduced later in this document.

-4. Transfer the acquired USDC to Coinbase.
+5. Transfer the acquired USDC to Coinbase.
 This step is necessary because Coinbase has a withdrawal function to transfer USDC to the native issuance chain of USDC for the Cosmos ecosystem (see next step).

-5. From Coinbase, withdraw USDC to Noble.
+6. From Coinbase, withdraw USDC to Noble.

-6. Bridge USDC from Noble to Terra Classic via the IBC network.
-The receiving wallet for this transaction will be the original multisig wallet from step 2.
+7. Bridge USDC from Noble to Terra Classic via the IBC network.
+The receiving wallet for this transaction will be the original multisig wallet from step (1).

-7. Deploy the allocated liquidity in equal parity to a newly created LUNC/USDC pair on Terraport.
-The multisig wallet will acquire LP tokens from the transaction as a receipt for the liquidity.
+8. Deploy the allocated liquidity in equal parity to a newly created LUNC/USDC pair on the DEX that requested funding for this installment.
+The multisig wallet will acquire LP tokens from the transaction as a receipt for the liquidity it provided.

-8. The multisig will send the acquired LP tokens to the Terra Classic governance account.
+9. The multisig will send the acquired LP tokens to the Terra Classic governance account.
 From there, the LP tokens can be managed in a **fully decentralized** manner.

-### Funding Request
+### Application Eligibility

-800M LUNC, split into three spend proposals, each funding a portion of the liquidity initiative.
-400M LUNC will be used to acquire USDC.
-At current market rates, this will provide roughly \$45K in liquidity (or \$22.5K single-sided).
+The applying DEXs shall fulfill the following requirements to receive liquidity funding:

+- Audit report for their platform
+- Team KYC
+- Community approval of a spending proposal into the escrow wallet

 ### Multisig Signers